input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 To overcome this problem, in *cardano-sl* each stakeholder is allowed to send number of commitments proportional to their stake.

-**TODO**: is it enough?
-If not, should I refer to section about GodTossing or provide details here?

 ## Randomness generation failure

 *Ouroboros* doesn't cover situation when commitments can't be